 In your experience Emily, what sorts of things should food producers be focusing on to become an award-winning enterprise?

 Outstanding food businesses tend to go over and above the standard sustainability measures that comparable products use and have innovative and creative ways to solve challenges they face, while producing a top product.
 Last year there was a strong correlation between the businesses with genuine restorative practices and the top tasting products.
 Businesses who don’t compromise on quality or cut corners are often the ones with top sustainability credentials as well, that’s because they’re doing things properly!
 And their products taste great and sell well as a result.

 What is the number one thing you want to see in the entries this year Lauraine?

 The judging panel are keen to see and taste the results of the consistent hard and admirable work of farmers and innovators who send wonderful foods into the local and international market.
 I’m really looking forward to seeing an even wider reach in the 2018 Awards.

-If you think your business is what Emily and Lauraine are looking for, enter the 2018 Outstanding NZ Food Producer Awards at outstandingfoodproducer.nz.
+If you think your business is what Emily and Lauraine are looking for, enter the 2019 Outstanding NZ Food Producer Awards at outstandingfoodproducer.nz.
 Whether you run a large or small operation, everyone is welcome to enter the Outstanding NZ Food Producer Awards.
-Products must be available at retail at time of judging via specialty retail stores, supermarkets, farmers’ markets or online.
+Products must be available at retail at the time of judging via specialty retail stores, supermarkets, farmers’ markets or online.
 Each entry will receive feedback from the Judges and a complimentary pass to the Outstanding NZ Food Producers Marketing Workshops being held in Auckland, Hamilton, Wellington and Christchurch in July and August.